aufbackkeks/CNC/ROADMAP.md

 ## Conversion from 2D Planes in Commands for the Arduino
-Take the 2D Planes and convert them into commands for the Arduino, to be send over the Connection discussed initially
+Take the 2D Planes and convert them into commands for the Arduino, to be send over the Connection discussed initially.